 Inculcating Healthy Habits

 A healthy lifestyle leads to a happy life – and this applies to absolutely anyone.
 However, a teen with all that extra energy and no health issues would not be convinced by that fact easily.
 The joys of healthy living are recognized by most of us at a later stage in life and your teen is no exception.
-However, a study by Science Daily confirms that kids that take to smoking, drinking, junk food and other unhealthy habits are unhappier that teens that follow a healthy lifestyle.
+However, a study by Science Daily confirms that kids that take to smoking, drinking, junk food, and other unhealthy habits are unhappier than teens that follow a healthy lifestyle.
 A study by ESRC (Economic and Social Research Council) revealed from one of their studies that kids who tried alcohol had 4 to 6 times a lower level of happiness than teens who had never tried alcohol at all.
 Teens who smoked were 5 times less likely to feel happy than teens who did not.
 Therefore, we can conclude that an unhealthy lifestyle can hamper happiness levels magnanimously.

 The Power of Gratitude

-Once comparison is out of the window, your teen is sure to recognize and be happy with what he/she has.
-A research conducted by Giacomo Bono, Ph.D., a professor at California State University, states that grateful teens are happier and therefore seek a lot of benefits when it comes to mental health.
-Dr. Borno also conducted a study on 700 teens in which 20% teens that were more grateful compared to 20 % teens that were least grateful – the former 20% were happier and were 15% less susceptible to depression and vice versa.
+Once the comparison is out of the window, your teen is sure to recognize and be happy with what he/she has.
+Research conducted by Giacomo Bono, Ph.D., a professor at California State University, states that grateful teens are happier and therefore seek a lot of benefits when it comes to mental health.
+Dr. Borno also conducted a study on 700 teens in which 20% of teens were more grateful compared to 20 % of teens that were least grateful – the former 20% were happier and were 15% less susceptible to depression and vice versa.
 Grateful teens are more cooperative and connected with others.
 Gratitude also helps teens feel better about their life and make more sense of their lives in comparison to those teens that lack gratitude.
 It is therefore important for parents and teachers to help develop the quality of recognizing and appreciating life happenings in teens to make them happier adolescents.

 Why is happiness important?

 Happiness is a factor that connects several links in life.
-Happy people are more likely to be successful than the unhappy ones.
+Happy people are more likely to be successful than unhappy ones.
 Studies show that happy adolescents have reported a higher annual income (about 30% more) before they hit 30 years of age.
 There was also a considerable difference in levels of IQ and education when happy teenagers turned 30.
 A happy state of mind can amplify creativity as well.